realtimeradio/rcf_design/docs/40-Design.md

 1. Messages from MNC to RCF are sent at a rate of ~1 Hz, and contain a delay polynomial which specifies the delay to be applied to a given antenna at a given time.
 2. Every ~100ms, a CPU-based delay control module calculates the delay, phase, and per-spectrum delay-increment and phase-increment which should be applied to a pipeline's signals.
 This delay, phase, delay-rate, and phase-rate are written to FPGA registers, and a new coarse delay is set.
 A timed trigger is used so that all new parameters are applied to data simultaneously.
-3. Every ~1 usec, the phasors to be applied to each 8.33 MHz channel are updated by the FPGA.
+3. Every ~1 \textmu s, the phasors to be applied to each 8.33 MHz channel are updated by the FPGA.

 With this architecture, delays are updated at ~MHz rate, comfortably satisfying RcfR-0010.
 Delay-correcting 8.33 MHz channels also satisfies RcfR-0009 -- that the phase error after delay application across a channel be $<1\circ$ -- since, at 1600 Msps -- the sub-sample component of delay is 0.625 ns, which represents a maximum phase deviation from the center of an 8.33 MHz channel of $\pm 0.9^\circ$.